Tenant's guide to renting

 In order to confirm you are able to meet the rental commitment, we will assess your suitability by obtaining references.

-We use an external referencing company called Uktenantdata who aim to complete the process as quickly as possible.
-Uktenantdata will carry out a credit check, contact your employer and your current landlord (if applicable) before sending us a final report with the results of your references once completed.
+We use an external referencing company called Ittria who aim to complete the process as quickly as possible.
+Ittria will carry out a credit check, contact your employer and your current landlord (if applicable) before sending us a final report with the results of your references once completed.

 This process usually takes between 2-5 days dependant on how quickly your referees respond.